mathieucarbou/YaSolR/docs/blog/2024-07-01_shelly_solar_diverter.md

   // This should be more precise than a linear dimming.
   // You can try it and set it to false to compare the results, there is no harm in that!
   USE_POWER_LUT: true,
+  // If the dimmer is running at 0-1% for this duration, it will be turned off automatically.
+  // This duration should be long enough in order to not turn off the internal dimmer relay too often
+  // The value is in milliseconds, the default is 5 minutes.
+  DIMMER_TURN_OFF_DELAY: 5 * 60 * 1000,
   // PID
   PID: {
     // Reverse